Ivy-Apps/ivy-wallet/docs/guidelines/Screen-Architecture.md

 A class that adapts the domain model to a view-state model that the Compose UI can directly display.
 It combines data from one or many repositories/use-cases and transforms it into a view-state representation consisting of primitives and `@Immutable` structures that composables can draw efficiently.

-Let's address the elephant in the room, why use Compose in the ViewModel?
+Let's address the elephant in the room - why use Compose in the ViewModel?
 The short answer: because it's way more convenient and equally efficient compared to using Flow/LiveData.

 ### FAQ